 This clone of a Cinnabon cinnamon roll recipe is one that you're going to want to keep on hand forever.
 Pull it out to impress guests, around the holidays, or whenever the mood strikes.
 It's so gooey, sweet, soft, and practically melts in your mouth!

-For more cinnamon roll recipes, check out my Cookies and Cream Cinnamon Rolls, Small Batch Cinnamon Rolls Cinnamon Roll Apple Cobbler, and Easy 45 Minute Cinnamon Rolls.
+For more homemade cinnamon roll recipes, explore my Oreo Cinnamon Rolls, Small Batch Cinnamon Rolls, and Cinnamon Roll Apple Cobbler.

 - By hand or by machine.
 You can make this Copycat Cinnabon Cinnamon Roll recipe by hand or in a bread maker depending on what you feel like using!